-Without pedestrian footfall counts, councils and town centre managers are in the dark as to precisely how a town centre is being used.
+Without pedestrian footfall counts, councils and city centre managers are in the dark as to precisely how a city centre is being used.
 Measuring footfall lets them accurately assess the impact of development initiatives on people’s movements and provides key data to inform future decisions aimed at improving the centre.

 The pedestrian counts also help determine the potential for new retail stores, providing evidence for prospective businesses moving into the area.
 Similarly, the footfall data helps determine the level of rents which can be charged.

-Traditionally footfall has been measured by people manually counting pedestrians.
-Now though, automatic pedestrian counters can be counting all day, every day – giving accurate data at a much cheaper cost.
+Automatic pedestrian counters can be counting all day, every day – giving accurate data very cheaply.

 The sort of data you can expect includes year-on-year trends, changes relative to the previous month, the busiest day of the month, the busiest time of the day and comparison of footfall in different areas.

-Footfall measures a town centre’s ability to satisfy customer and visitor needs and expectations.
+Footfall measures a city centre’s ability to satisfy customer and visitor needs and expectations.